enlevo/diy-battery/README.md

 When purchasing, do ask for a photo of the cells QR Codes.
 They are extremely helpeful to verify if the cells are legit and Grade-A. [Here's a quick way of reading the cell QR Code](https://www.reddit.com/r/LiFePO4battery/comments/pujggt/how_to_quickly_identify_fake_lfp_battery_cells/).

-Don't forget to check the box when they arrive and run tests on the cells to check their health and true capacity.
+Don't forget to check the box when they arrive and run capacity tests on the cells to check for their health and true capacity.
 You can open disputes on Alibaba and try to score a refund (try to pay with credit card or Paypal for better protection).

 ----